stigok/sopel-hackeriet/README.md

-# sopel-hackeriet
+# Sopel Hackeriet

-Sopel module for hackeriet integration
+sopel-hackeriet is a msopel module for Oslo Hackerspace